This Easy Sweet Potato Casserole has a creamy filling made with canned sweet potatoes and is topped with a brown sugar streusel topping.

 Sprinkle crumbles over sweet potato mixture.

-Easy Sweet Potato Casserole
+Southern Sweet Potato Casserole (+Video)

-- For the topping:
+For the casserole:

 - Pour sweet potato mixture into a 2-quart (8-inch square) baking dish.